Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Background and Preliminary Analysis

 Thus, $\forall\,i\leq N,\; l(\theta,Y_t)\coloneqq l(B_i,Y_t), \forall\theta\in B_i.$ That is, the cost for all $\theta$ within an interval $B_i$ takes a constant value of $l(B_i,Y_t)$, and this value depends on whether $p_{[i]}$ (the upper boundary of $B_i$) is greater than $\p_t$ or not.
 To prove the second part, note that $L(\theta,\bm{Y}) = \sum_{t=1}^n l(B_i,Y_t):\theta\in B_i.$

-When there are no repetitions, we can substitute $m_j = 1,\forall j$ in the above expression to complete the proof. \end{proof} From Lemma~\ref{lem:fixedtheta}, we infer that for any $t$ the weight function is constant within the intervals defined by $\bm{p}_t$, and we can compute the integral in \eqref{eq_q} by adding multiple rectangular areas formed by the length of each interval $B_i$ and the corresponding constant weight within it.
+When there are no repetitions, we can substitute $m_j = 1,\forall j$ in the above expression to complete the proof. \end{proof}

+From Lemma~\ref{lem:fixedtheta}, we infer that the weight function is constant within the intervals defined by $\bm{p}_t$ for any $t$, and we can compute the integral in \eqref{eq_q} by adding multiple rectangular areas formed by the length of each interval $B_i$ and the corresponding constant weight within it.
 Thus, by converting the integral of $w_t(\theta)$ in a continuous domain to a summation of areas of rectangles with non-uniform bases, we not only reduce the complexity but~also~do~that without sacrificing the accuracy of the results.
-We will discuss more on the computational complexity in Section~\ref{sec:complexity}.
-Note that the property of the piece-wise nature -- given by the first part of Lemma~\ref{lem:fixedtheta} -- is not only valid for the particular loss function $l({\theta_t},{Y_t})$, but also for any other loss function with a single decision boundary (as in \eqref{eq:cost}) and discrete costs on either side of this boundary.
-This becomes important when we use a modified loss function for finding the optimum decision boundary $\theta^*$ later in Section~\ref{sec:NoFeedback}.
+We will discuss more on the computational complexity later in Section~\ref{sec:complexity}.
+It is worth noting that the property of the piece-wise nature -- given by the first part of Lemma~\ref{lem:fixedtheta} -- is not only valid for the particular loss function $l({\theta_t},{Y_t})$, but also for any other loss function with a single decision boundary (as in \eqref{eq:cost}) and discrete costs on either side of this boundary.
+This becomes important when we use a modified loss function for finding the optimum decision boundary $\theta^*$ for the HIL-N case in Section~\ref{sec:NoFeedback}.

+Consider the scenario where $\bm{p}_n$ is known a priori.
+We can then use the standard EWF with $N$ intervals with the cost corresponding to interval $B_i$ as defined in~\eqref{eq:l}.
+The following Corollary states the regret bound for this algorithm.

+\begin{corollary} If the sequence $\bm{p}_n$ is known a priori, an EWF that uses the intervals $B_i$ as experts achieves $\sqrt{n \ln N /2}$ regret bound.
+Consequently, given that $N = O(n)$, the regret bound of EWF is $O(\sqrt{n \ln n})$. \end{corollary}